Once you reach an upper-intermediate level of Japanese, your options for study materials really begin to expand.

 The bad news is that it takes a lot of work to get to this level.
 I remember when I was still at a rather low level, I used to dream of reading novels in Japanese (and sometimes wasted money buying books that were way too difficult for me).

-I got a really big translation job that I was working on in November and December, which kept me pretty busy.
+I got a really big translation job that I was working on in in the fall of 2014, which kept me pretty busy.
 In my free time, though, I also got kind of obsessed with an RPG that I downloaded onto my iPad.

 Chaos Rings III